1. first contact

 proof of I.D. – your passport, or your drivers license and your birth certificate

 If you have been married before, you’ll need evidence of your divorce or of the death of your spouse,

 Your parents’ names (including your Mother’s maiden name) and where they were born

 *if any of these is a problem for you, talk to me and we’ll find a way to make it work – legally of course.

 If the legal paperwork is not complete, we may need another meeting to finalise it.

-I upload the legal details to the Registry of Births Deaths and Marriages online
+I upload the legal details to the Registry of Births Deaths and Marriages through my online portal

-You can keep in contact with me via phone, text, skype, or email whichever suits you.
+You can keep in contact with me via phone, text or email whichever suits you.